physiworld

 0.8

-Problem: An astronaut gently pushes a small satellite with a force of \(40\,\text{N}\) in the +x direction while floating in space (negligible external forces).
+Problem: An astronaut pushes a satellite with \(40\,\text{N}\) in space.

 N